MicrosoftDocs/Viva/Viva/glint/reporting-setup.md

 ---
-title: Set up Reporting page in Viva Glint
+title: Reporting setup in Program Summary of Viva Glint
 description: On the Reports page admins, customize how dashboards are set up and how specific roles view them. ms.author: SarahBerg
 author: SarahAnneBerg